kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.8 - December XX, 2022 =
+= 4.8 - January XX, 2023 =
 * Significant security overhaul.
 There might be some FFMPEG features that break because I wasn't able to test every possible configuration.
+Use <a href="https://wordpress.org/plugins/wp-rollback/">WP Rollback</a> to return to version 4.7.5 if you encounter any big problems.
 * Increased PHP requirement to 7.2.5
 * Now using more secure Symfony/Process library to escape and run FFMPEG commands instead of escapeshellcmd & exec.
+The PHP command proc_open must be enabled on your server to use FFMPEG functions.
 * Sanitized, escaped, and validated many user inputs and echoed variables.
 * Enabled canceling encoding on Windows and added checks to ensure the correct process is being canceled on all platforms.
 * Fixed bug that disabled the Video.js big play button after switching resolutions.
-* Rearranged plugin directory structure.
+* Fixed bug that prevented "Embed Video from URL" tab from working correctly.
 * Updated Freemius SDK to v2.5.3
+* Fixed bug that caused timeouts when activating plugin on multisite networks.
 * Re-ordered AAC encoder library preferences to avoid using old, deprecated libraries libvo_aacenc and libfaac.
+* Rearranged plugin file structure.

 = 4.7.5 - October 19, 2022 =
 * Changed official URL to https://www.videopack.video to avoid WordPress trademark violation.